b2gogoi/backend-ui/README.md

-# India_AdminUI
+# AdminUI
-This repo contains the India Admin UI work
+This repo contains the Admin UI work

 This is being built with Angular